sky84ky/forTM_kr/README.md

 Testing on PC
 ------
-For simplified development and experimentation, openpilot can be run in the CARLA driving simulator, which allows you to develop openpilot without a car.
-The whole setup should only take a few minutes.
+For simplified development and experimentation, openpilot runs in the CARLA driving simulator, which allows you to develop openpilot without a car.

 Steps:
 1) Start the CARLA server on first terminal